sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

     are possible, you need to pass it the name of the foreach loop.

-But this time I have to help you, because of our limited time and without reading the documentation of the Azure Logic Apps documentation and experimenting a lot, this is impossible to guess.
+But this time I have to help you, because of our limited time and without reading the documentation of the Azure Logic Apps documentation and experimenting a lot, this is impossible to guess. (see [documentation](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-workflow-actions-triggers#how-conditions-use-expressions))

 So this is the expression: